mintyphp/mintyphp.github.io/authenticate.md

 # Passwordless

-In "vendor/mindaphp/core/NoPassAuth.php" you find 4 functions that you can use anywhere.
+In the "NoPassAuth" class you find 4 functions that you can use anywhere.

 ## Token